w3f/Grants-Program/applications/substrate_technical_course.md

 ## Additional Information :heavy_plus_sign:

 I have written an article regarding Substrate: https://waszczyk.com/introduction-to-polkadot's-ecosystem-and-hackusama and I just think that Substrate is a good candidate for explaining the blockchain technology for developers and I am involved in ambassador program.
+After finishing the course I can also make workshops and engage more developers via my meetup: https://www.meetup.com/Silesia-Blockchain-Meetup/